qyx1121/T-MoENet/README.md

 # T-MoENet
-This is the repository for our work _Temporal-guided Mixture-of-Experts for Zero-Shot Video Question Answering (submitted to TMM)_.
+This is the repository for our work _Temporal-guided Mixture-of-Experts for Zero-Shot Video Question Answering (submitted to TCSVT)_.

 ## Evaluation